Datamine-Crypto/realtime-decentralized-dashboard/helpArticles/ecosystem/datamineDashboardOverview.md

 The Datamine Dashboard is continuously evolving to provide cutting-edge features:

-- **Datamine Market:** Explore the decentralized "Time-in-market" solution, where validators can incentivize others to burn LOCK tokens to their accounts, creating a dynamic and efficient market for token burning and rewards.
+- **Datamine Market:** Explore the decentralized "Time-in-market" solution, where validators can incentivize others to burn LOCK tokens to their accounts (utilizing their secondary function for yield), creating a dynamic and efficient market for token burning and rewards.
-- **Datamine Gems #GameFi:** Engage with the real-time game that transforms token burning into an interactive experience.
+- **Datamine Gems #GameFi:** Engage with the real-time game that transforms token burning (as a secondary function for yield) into an interactive experience.
 Collect "gems" representing unminted balances, utilize atomic batch burning, and optimize your reward collection with the new V2 Public Market smart contract and the "Collect all gems" feature.